Carmen Miranda: Bananas Is My Business: Repercussion

 The film was extremely well received by American criticism.
 In Brazil, was acquired by networks Canal Brasil and TV Cultura, and the cable channels GNT and Curta!.
 In Latin America, by the Discovery Channel and Film&Arts.
 In the United States aired nationally by PBS network, and in France by Canal Plus.

 Accolades

 Critical reception

-The film received generally positive reviews from critics.
-Dave Kehr of the Daily News, commented in his review "Carmen Miranda remains one of the most immediately recognizable images in movie history, an explosion of fantasy, energy and playful eroticism" and that the documentary directed by Helena Solberg "is a complex, personal and moving study of a great entertainer who became a victim of the cultural moment she embodied."
+The New York Daily News review noted that "Carmen Miranda remains one of the most immediately recognizable images in movie history, an explosion of fantasy, energy and playful eroticism".
+The documentary directed by Helena Solberg was described as " a complex, personal and moving study of a great entertainer who became a victim of the cultural moment she embodied".